rust-lang/rfcs/text/0000-capture-disjoint-fields.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-The borrow checker understands structs sufficiently to know that it's possible to borrow disjoint fields of a struct simultaneously.
+Rust understands structs sufficiently to know that it's possible to borrow disjoint fields of a struct simultaneously.
 Structs can also be destructed and moved piece-by-piece.
 This functionality should be available anywhere, including from within closures: